ericfer/page_iterator/README.md

 # PageIterator

 The idea is splitting a large number of data in small parts (pagination concept) and iterating through them, so the execution of your script, batch file, rake task and so on, can be better managed regarding CPU and memory.
-The differential of **PageIterator** is that it keeps track of each iterated page in log.
+The differential of **PageIterator** is that it keeps track of each iterated page in a log file.
 If the iteration was interrupted for any reason, the next execution of that iteration is going to start from the page it was previously interrupted.

 ## Installation